Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Ultimately, monitoring your AWS environments can help you find out what you need to improve to maximize ROI, performance, and costs.

-Credit: The AWS Shared Responsibility Model, where AWS handles some responsibilities, such as updates and performance optimization while you manage other responsibilities, such as additional application and data security.
+Shared responsibility involves AWS handling some responsibilities, such as rolling out updates and performance optimization, while you handle others, such as providing additional application and data security.

 The AWS platform offers many services that you should and can monitor.